Run BTS: Release

 The first season of Run BTS premiered on V Live, a South Korean live video streaming service, on August 1, 2015.
 Episodes generally aired every Tuesday, except for when an episode of BTS Gayo was released instead.
 The series went on a year-long hiatus after the January 5, 2016, episode.
 The second season premiered on January 31, 2017.
 The series began consistently airing new episodes weekly as of the May 23, 2017, episode.
 The third season premiered on January 1, 2019.
 In 2020, the season's broadcast was paused twice: first for the airing of the band's documentary series Break The Silence in May, and then for their new reality show BTS In the Soop, which ran from the second week of August until the third week of October.
 In 2021, the series went on a brief hiatus from the beginning of May through mid-June to accommodate promotions for the release of the band's new song at that time.
 This was followed by a second temporary hiatus in October—after the season three finale on the 12th—for the airing of the second season of BTS In the Soop which premiered on the 15th.

 In June 2022, during BTS' ninth-anniversary celebrations, the band announced they would be focusing more on solo endeavours going forward, but emphasized that they would continue filming Run BTS as a group.
 A two-part special—the first new episode in 10 months—premiered on August 16.
 This marked the first time an episode was officially made available on YouTube.
 Several weeks prior, Hybe announced that subsequent episodes would also be uploaded to the platform, but did not provide a release schedule at the time.

+The series returned as Run BTS!
+2.0 starting April 23, 2026.
+A prologue episode was released on April 7, which focused on their discussions regarding the revamped program's schedules and plans.